linz/imagery/docs/usage.md

       "file:size": 172494
     }
     ```
-2. The Collection can be accessible from this GitHub repository, `stac/wellington/wellington_2021_0.075m/rgb/2193/collection.json` or from `https://nz-imagery.s3-ap-southeast-2.amazonaws.com/wellington/wellington_2021_0.075m/rgb/2193/collection.json`.
+2. The Collection can be accessed from this GitHub repository, `stac/wellington/wellington_2021_0.075m/rgb/2193/collection.json` or from `https://nz-imagery.s3-ap-southeast-2.amazonaws.com/wellington/wellington_2021_0.075m/rgb/2193/collection.json`.
 From the Collection get an Item link in the `links` list:

     ```json
     { "rel": "item", "href": "./BQ31_500_040071.json", "type": "application/json" }
     ```
-3. The Item can be accessible from `https://nz-imagery.s3-ap-southeast-2.amazonaws.com/wellington/wellington_2021_0.075m/rgb/2193/BQ31_500_040071.json`.
+3. The Item can be accessed from `https://nz-imagery.s3-ap-southeast-2.amazonaws.com/wellington/wellington_2021_0.075m/rgb/2193/BQ31_500_040071.json`.
 A list of assets can be found:

     ```json
     "assets": {